AStcherbinine/omegapy/docs/doc_omega_data.md

         The longitude grid of the observation (from the edge of the pixels). surf_temp : 2D array
-        The retrieved surface temperature of each pixel (from the thermal correction). lrec : int
+        The retrieved surface temperature of each pixel (from the thermal correction). sensor_temp_c : 1D array
+        The temperature of the sensor for each line of the (for the C-channel). saturation_c : 2D array
+        Information about the saturation of the C-channel. saturation_vis : 2D array
+        Information about the saturation of the Vis-channel. summation : int
+        The downtrack summing.
+    bits_per_data : int
+        The compression rate in bits per data. data_quality : int
+        Information about the data quality, from 0 to 5 depending on missing lines and compression errors.
+(See SOFT09_readme.txt for more details.) lrec : int
         The number of bytes in each physical record in the data product file. nrec : int